fum-cs/ads/MFDS.md

 ---
+layout: page
-title: Introduction to Data Science Course
+title: Mathematics Foundations of Data Science
+description: Listing of course modules and topics.
 ---

 1402/07/08